pymo/ppk_bluetooth/README.md

 ![wiring pic](/images/wiring3.jpg)

 Solder the positive of the Li-Po battery to pad [Bat], the negative to one end of the switch, and the other end of the switch connects to the GND pad of the board as shown in the schematic.
-Make sure the wires to the switch are at least 5cm long, otherwise it may cause trouble during assemble.
+Make sure the wires to the switch are at least 5cm long, otherwise it may cause trouble during assembly.

 ![wiring pic](/images/wiring4.jpg)